 Bar Crossing & Taieri Mouth Bar Camera

-Bar crossings (an entrance of a river into an ocean) can be dangerous regardless of a skipper's experience.
-It’s important to have the right local knowledge and skills before going out.
+A bar is an entrance of a river or estuary into the ocean.
+Bars can be very dangerous no matter how experienced the skipper is.
+It’s important to have the right local knowledge and skills before you cross a bar as they can change.

 Always have a plan in place - you can read Maritime New Zealand’s guidance here before going out.

-Watch this video for tips on how to make a safer bar crossing.
+Watch the Bar Crossing video on our YouTube channel for tips on how to cross the bar safely.

 • Know your boat and your limits